karink520/git-and-github-intro/git_workshop.md

 9. *(Optional)* Practice undoing a commit.
 There are several different ways you might want to "undo" something in Git, and several corresponding commands.
 One nondestructive way to undo a commit is with `git revert HEAD`, which will create a new commit that is the inverse of the previous commit.
 This will take your code back to the state it was in before (but will still keep a record of the previous commit that you chose to "undo").

 10. *(Optional)* Now let's practice looking back at the state of your project in an older commit.
 Make sure you have committed all of your changes, and then type something like `git checkout 66e77`, where the numbers and digits are the first few characters of the hash for one of your commits – find them by typing `git log` and picking a commit to go back to.
 Your files will change to the state they were in for the commit you just checked out - take a look around and notice how your files have all changed to their older versions from the commit you checked out!
 You are now working in a detached HEAD state - you can look around and explore, but while in this state you don't want to develop or make any changes that you'd want to keep.
-Before you keep developing and editing, move back to where you were working (in this case the master branch) with:
+Before you keep developing and editing, move back to where you were working (in this case the main branch) with:

-    `git checkout master`
+    `git checkout main`

 Great work!
 Take a moment to celebrate.
 If you are working by yourself or in a small team, that might be your entire workflow with Git and GitHub!